-Hi, My name is Gergo [Grrr-go], I'm from Budapest (Hungary).
-After many years of bike touring with my family and friends in the late 80's and 90's, a few seasons of mountain bike racing, and quite few years of just sitting in an office, in 2005 I've read an article about the Tour of Freaks...
-I mean... the Tour d'Afrique.
-Next January I found myself in the start line of the 4th edition of TDA, and completed the tour successfully in 2006.
+Hi, My name is Gergo [Grrr-go], I'm from Budapest, Hungary.
+Graduated in Visual Communications (photography and graphic design) After more than a decade of annual and occasional bike touring with my family and friends in the late 80's and 90's, a few seasons of mountain bike racing, and quite few years of just sitting in an office, in 2005 I've read a magazine article about the Tour of Freaks...
+I mean... the Tour d'Afrique, it made me wonder if it is even doable?
+Next January I found myself in Cairo at the start line of the 4th edition of TDA, and completed the full tour successfully.
 Since then, I did a couple of Orient Express tours, Amber Route, Trans Europa, Odyssey and PubRide.
 In 2007 I also crossed the Himalaya by bike, riding from Lhasa to Kathmandu including a ride to Mount Everest North face base camp where this photograph was taken.

 Sharita van der Merwe

 “The thing I love most about my job is watching the social dynamics unfold.”

 For as long as I can remember I’ve been stripping, fixing, and riding bicycles.
 As well, I knew from a young age I wanted to explore, travel, and see the world—my dream at one time was to fly airplanes.
 However, it wasn’t long before I realized that flying in a straight line from point A to point B wasn’t for me!